XJF2332/GOT-OCR-2-GUI/README-en.md

 Other
 ------

-*   Pdf converter can't handle LaTeX correctly, use at your own risk
+*   Pdf converter can't handle LaTeX correctly, use at your own risk.
+I am trying to fix it.
 *   If the script crashes, you can try running `cmd` with `python + file name`, I encountered crashes during testing but I don't know why